-The Williams story began in 1922 when Mr. C. I. Williams graduated from Michigan State University with a degree in Civil Engineering.
+The Williams story began in 1922 when Mr. C. I. Williams graduated from Michigan State College with a degree in Civil Engineering.
 He initially took a job with the State of Michigan as a bridge inspector, however, it was not long until Mr. Williams realized the industry desperately needed an improved system for pouring concrete.
 By the late 1920’s he had developed a concept for a detachable concrete forming system, which he called the “Shebolt” system.
 Mr. Williams quit his job as a bridge inspector, bought some equipment and began manufacturing his new product.
 He would travel from job to job during the day selling the product, return home and manufacture it that night and deliver to the customer the following morning.
 By the mid 30’s his product and his business had grown far beyond the one-man operation and in 1937 Williams Form Engineering Corporation was born.

 For 20 years Williams continued to supply quality concrete forming products around the country and around the world.
 As Williams made further advancements in concrete forming technology, it became a leader in supplying the heavy construction industry with materials for use in large concrete projects such as dams, locks, bridges, water and sewage treatment plants.
 Williams products have been used on such landmark projects as the Hoover and Shasta Dams in the west, most of the lock and dam projects along the Ohio River in the East, The Pentagon, and Michigan’s Mackinac Bridge to name a few.

 Soon, the designers of the massive dam projects saw an advantage in moving the diversion tunnels and the powerhouses underground.
 With this design came the need for another product, roof support systems.
 Williams began designing and manufacturing the “Spin-Lock” rock bolt line for use in tunnel rock reinforcement.
 The rock bolt line continued to develop and expand, soon finding additional markets in slope stabilization, foundation anchoring and anchor attachments.